 My parents had never been to the Northern part of Ireland before, and Richard still has some family living outside Belfast.
 It was a great excuse for us to visit family, while also showing my folks a part of Great Britain they had yet to see.
 We debated driving up through Scotland and crossing the sea on the ferry, but just didn’t have the time.
 The next time my parents visit, I want to do Scotland properly – I long to explore Edinborough and the Isle of Sky, but haven’t had the opportunity yet.

-When Richard and I had visited before, we spent a couple nights in the Causeway Hotel, and rather enjoyed it.
+When Richard and I had visited before, we spent a couple nights in the Causeway Hotel and rather enjoyed it.
 It’s right near all the main sights, and quite reasonable in low season (however, this time was a bit pricier).
-The breakfast had been excellent last time, and was the place I got my recipe for wheaten bread!
+The breakfast had been excellent last time, and was the place I got my recipe for wheat bread!
 The food wasn’t quite as good this time, but the location just can’t be beat.
-It’s right beside the visitor centre for the Causeway, and grants you free access.
+It’s right beside the visitor center for the Causeway and grants you free access.

 I love the mosaic tile in their entry!

 We decided to just relax that first night and grab dinner in the hotel, then wake up early the next morning to visit a couple of the sights.
 First up, was the Carrik-a-Rede rope bridge.
 It’s a beautiful little spot just a ways down the coast from our hotel, and plenty busy with all the tourists.
 The last time that Richard and I were there, it was closed and I never got a chance to go across to the little island.
 It used to have a proper rickety rope bridge, but now it’s pretty sturdy.
 But it’s still a scary crossing for some of the tourists there!